-• Ensure that activities are countable and tracked for the TANF Work Participation Rate;
+Ensure that activities are countable and tracked for the TANF Work Participation Rate;

-DSS contracts with two vendors (KRA, Inc. and EDSI Corporation) to provide workforce development services to TANF applicants and recipients.
-KRA serves applicants while EDSI serves recipients.
-The three-member team of DSS staff collocated at the American Job Center Largo serve as the liaison between the Work Program vendors and the WIOA partners.
+DSS contracts with vendors to provide workforce development services to TANF recipients.
+The DSS staff collocated at the American Job Center Largo serves as the liaison between the Work Program vendors and the WIOA partners.
 This team will perform the following tasks:

-- (C) Receive referrals directly from the Vendors, DSS staff, and WIOA partners. - (D) Monitor their attendance and participation. - (E) Assist participants to register in Maryland Work Exchange System (MWE). - (F) Review the assessment completed by the vendors, DSS staff, or WIOA partners as well as the information from MWE to determine the appropriate track for placement in a countable activity. - (G) Guide participants with the completion of the AJC Ready to Work Assessment tool. - (H) Refer candidates that were identified as ready to work to meet with the Talent Acquisition Specialist. - (I) Monitor and track their activities with the Talent Acquisition Specialist. - (J) Refer customers who need additional training to be successful to the training opportunities available through the WIOA partners. - (K) Obtain weekly participation time sheet from the participants and the WIOA partners and update WORKS accordingly. - (L) Capture job placements and update CARES and WORKS. - (M) The DSS team and the Vendor will track the WORKS Systems daily and weekly.
+- A. Receive referrals directly from the Vendors, DSS offices, and WIOA partners. - B. Monitor their attendance and participation. - C. Assist participants in registering in Maryland Work Exchange System (MWE). - D. Review the assessment completed by the vendors, DSS staff, or WIOA partners, as well as the information from MWE to determine the appropriate track for placement in a countable activity. - E. Guide participants with the completion of the AJC Ready to Work Assessment tool. - F. Refer candidates that were identified as ready to work to meet with the Talent Acquisition Specialist. - G. Monitor and track their activities with the Talent Acquisition Specialist. - H. Refer customers who need additional training to be successful to the training opportunities available through the WIOA partners. - I. Obtain weekly participation time sheets from the participants and the WIOA partners and update WORKS accordingly. - J. Capture job placements and update E&E and WORKS. - K. The DSS team and the Vendor will track the WORKS Systems daily and weekly.